ironhack-labs/lab-intro-node/README.md

 `new SortedList` should create a new object from the `SortedList` class.

+The object should have a `items` and `length` property.

+- `items` should be an array.
-The object should have a `items` and `length` property. `items` should be an array, and length the quantity of elements in the array.
+- `length` should be the number of elements in the array.

 ### Add